yl48687/dna-compression/README.md

 - Ensures that decompressed DNA strings match the original input DNA strings.
 - Employs at least three different bitwise operators for decompression.

+`dna_processor.c`:
+- Contains the main function that processes command line arguments and passes them to appropriate functions implemented in `compress.c` or `decompress.c`.
+- The main function is the only function in this file and cannot do more than processing command line arguments and passing them to other functions.
+- Accepts DNA strings via command line arguments and performs compression or decompression operations based on provided flags.

 ## File Structure and Content
 ```
 dna-compression/